Understanding Sub-Agents

 Explicit — you name the agent

-You can call a specific sub-agent type by name to make intent clear, especially useful for review-only or explore-only tasks.
+Call a specific sub-agent type by name to make intent clear — especially useful for review-only or explore-only tasks.

 What's Next